hoangltr/C-Cpp/README.md

 # C/Cpp
-- These project I did in university
+- These projects relate to C/Cpp programing language which I did in university